humayun-ahmad/RUST/README.md

 ### Key Terms

-`Struct:` A keyword used to organize similar data in a structure.
+`Struct`: A keyword used to organize similar data in a structure.
 It is like an object in JavaScript or Python dictionary where you are organizing data in a structured way.

 `Field:` The values of the struct, such as first name and last name string for person struct.